baole444/DBConnector/README.md

 ```
 - Necessary getter and setter methods for your convenience.
 - Result mapping to generate new instance of data model during data retrieval.
-- if you extend the built in `DataModel<T>` for your class it will ensure you implement table/collection enum method and return mapper methods.
+- if you extend the built in `DataModel<T>` for your class it will ensure retrieval  method and return mapper methods.

 > [!NOTE]
 > Some MongoDB method's fall back logic rely on `@MongoOnly` field with name "_id" to perform ObjectId base execution.